 Writing is near to breathing for me.
 As far back as I can remember I've written songs, poetry, short stories, contemporary and Christian fiction novels.
 Several of my poems were published in the Boone County Journal, as well as one in The Republic of Palau's (also referred to as Belau) national newspaper Tia Belau, and a poem in GRIT magazine.
 An earlier version of my short story for children, LITTLE SNOW SPARKLE was published in the Boone County Journal.
 I have a Thriller series (Hilldale Series) in the works.
-The first book titled DAN, Book One in the Hilldale Series has been released and doing well.
-DAN can be found on Amazon, BAM, GOODREADS, and BARNES & NOBLE web sites.
-HOME TO HILLDALE, book two of the Hilldale, Missouri series, will hopefully be out late January 2017.
-Below please enjoy the opening pages of DAN and the prologue of HOME TO HILLDALE.
+The first book titled DAN, Book One in the Hilldale Series has been re-released under the title STORM OVER HILLDALE, and can be found on Amazon.
+HOME TO HILLDALE, book two of the Hilldale, Missouri series, is now available on Amazon.com, as well.
+Below, please enjoy the opening pages of STORM OVER HILLDALE, and the prologue of HOME TO HILLDALE.

 Lying in the weeds and shadows of the woods, she closed her eyes and tried to slow her breathing.
 She knew Pa or Arden–maybe both of them–would come for her, and when they found her this time, it’d be over for good.
 Weariness pulled at her, sapping her will.
 Back at Pa’s place, she’d lost count of the torturous days, the nightmare nights of chains and gut-wrenching fear.
 It’d always been bad, but since she’d come back from Independence, it’d gotten worse.
 Much worse.
 “Now I’m lost.”
 She wanted to cry; she needed to think.
 Why hadn’t Muley Burger helped her?
 Why had he looked like he’d seen a ghost, then run off?
 “I must look pure-dee awful,” she whispered to herself as she touched her face, grimacing in pain.
 Pa had worked her over pretty good before he left and that wouldn’t make Arden very happy.
 It seemed like the two of them played tug-o-war with her, not caring that she was the one who always got hurt.
 Land sakes, but she was tired to the bone.
 Tired of the fear, tired of the pain, tired of the lies.
 She couldn’t take it anymore.
 When Pa found out she’d escaped–but, she mustn’t think of that now.
 Besides, he didn’t scare her nearly as bad as Arden did, and he’d be coming for her, she knew that as well as she knew her own name.
 She’d rest here in the bushes a spell.
 Surely he wouldn’t find her here.
 But she knew better than that.
 Arden always got what he went after.
 Welcoming the darkness even if it did disorient her, and lying quiet, she allowed her mind to drift–just for a moment–to experience something other than that overwhelming fear.
 Out here in the woods, the night smelled good.
 She lifted her face allowing the air to settle around her bruised and bleeding cheeks: Cool, damp, pungent, woodsy-smelling air.
 “There’s the moon,” she warned herself.
 “He’ll be coming.
 Got to get up.
 Got to get moving.”
 Her body refused to obey her mind.
 From a nearby pond, peeper frogs sang out to each other while the bull frogs added their bass notes.
 Crickets chirruped and whippoorwills gave their haunting voices in harmony to the night concert.
 Focusing on the sounds around her, she listened through the deepening shadows as darkness settled in.
 She wished she could sleep here for the rest of her life.